kevinwlu/dsd/Nexys-A7/Lab-6/README.md

 * The ball speed is currently 6 pixels per video frame

-* Use the slide switches on the Nexys 4 DDR board to program the ball speed in the range of 1-32 pixels per frame
+* Use the slide switches on the Nexys A7 board to program the ball speed in the range of 1-32 pixels per frame

 * Avoid setting the speed to zero as the ball will then never reach the bat or wall